Seattle-area home sales slow down, but crunch intensifies for buyers

 The hot market continues to squeeze buyers with less cash, Jones said.

-Even buyers who have saved up for a down payment and gotten pre-approved for a loan can find themselves “dealing with a Seattle buyer or an investor who comes in with cash,” Jones said.
+Even buyers who have saved up for a down payment and gotten preapproved for a loan can find themselves “dealing with a Seattle buyer or an investor who comes in with cash,” Jones said.
 “People who did not come from wealth, those are the people losing out right now.”

 Throughout the region, the high demand and scarce inventory continues the streak of buyer desperation that played out all summer.